mdragone1/ESP32-IoT-Workshop/docs/part3/INTERVAL.md

 - The resulting JSON Object is passed to an **mqtt out** node.
 - The topic configured in the **mqtt out** node specifies the device to receive the command.

-### Step 4 - Send MQTT Commands using the **MQTT Out** Node
+### Step 4 - Send MQTT Commands with the **MQTT Out** Node

-- Double-click on the IBM IoT node (4).
-An **Edit mqtt out node** sidebar will open.
+- Find the **mqtt out node** and add it to your flow.
 - The **mqtt out** node is configured to send a **Device Command** (5) to your ESP8266 Device Id by using the appropriate topic.
 The target device is identified as part of the topic
 - The **Command Type** will be named *interval* and is also set in the topic
 - Press the red Done button.

 ![Node-RED Dashboard Form flow node](screenshots/NRD-ReportingIntervalForm-mqttnode.png)

-### Step 5 - Reprogram the ESP8266 to subscribe to MQTT Commands
+### Step 5 - Reprogram the ESP8266 to Subscribe to MQTT Commands

-- Open the “Get the Code” github URL listed below, mark or Ctrl-A to select all of the text, and copy the text for the replacement ESP8266 program.

-IoT Workshop Arduino Program : [Get the Code](https://raw.githubusercontent.com/binnes/esp8266Workshop/master/IoTWorkshop.ino/IoTWorkshop.ino.ino)

-- Return to the Arduino IDE
-- Record your Watson IoT connection details from the top of your version of the existing IoTWorkshop.ino you created in Part 2.
-- Replace the source code with the above.
+For this part you should modify the Arduino program for your device to

-- This version registers a callback and subscribes to MQTT Device Commands.
+- Register a callback and subscribes to MQTT Device Commands.
-- The program loops but polls for MQTT incoming Commands.
+- Loop but poll for MQTT incoming Commands.
 - If a Interval command is sent, it updates how long it should sleep before sending the next DHT environmental sensor data.
-- Merge in your Watson IoT connection details.
 - Compile and Flash this updated program to the ESP8266

 ### Step 6 - Node-RED Dashboard Reporting Interval Form